List of podcast clients

 A podcast client, podcatcher, or podcast app, is a computer program or mobile app used to stream or download podcasts, via an RSS or XML feed.

-While podcast clients are best known for streaming and downloading audio podcasts, many can also download video podcasts, newsfeeds, text, and pictures.
+While podcast clients are known for streaming and downloading audio podcasts, many can download video podcasts, newsfeeds, text, and pictures.
 Some of these podcast clients can also automate the transfer of received audio or video files to a portable media player.
 Although most include a searchable directory of podcasts (usually populated by either Apple Podcasts or Podcast Index), they also allow users to manually subscribe directly to a podcast RSS feed by providing the URL.

-The core concepts were developing since 2000, and the first commercial podcast client software was developed in 2001.
+The core concepts behind podcasting were developing since 2000 and the first commercial podcast client software was developed in 2001.

-Podcasts were made popular when Apple added podcasts to its iTunes 4.9 software and iPod portable media player in June 2005.
-Apple Podcasts is currently included in all Apple devices, such as iPhone, iPad and Mac computers.
+Podcasts were made popular in June 2005, when Apple added podcasts to its iTunes 4.9 software and iPod portable media player.
+Apple Podcasts is currently included on all Apple devices, such as iPhone, iPad and Mac computers.